pkane2001/Distort/docs/earful.md

 The app is free to use, but to use it, you must agree to do so *AT YOUR OWN RISK ONLY*.
 Make sure that the volume settings are set such that any loud sounds played through your system will not damage your equipment or your hearing!
 This is important.
 Set the frequency range in Earful correctly, and also specify the maximum volume setting at a low number to avoid surprises (default is -20dBFS).

 ## How to use
+The mission, should you chose to accept it, is to move the volume control up and down in small increments until you find the spot where the sound produced by Earful disappears or becomes inaudible.
+When you find this place, move up one step, and that will determine the lowest audibility threshold for that frequency.
+Repeat for all the points across the spectrum, and you'll get your entire threshold curve!

 ### Preparation
 * Start by selecting the desired audio output device from the drop-down list
 * Use headphones or speakers, although headphones are probably a better way to determine your lowest hearing threshold